jnylam/jnylam.github.io/_courses/149-f16/homework02.md

 __Recommended starting point__: [Google Scholar](//scholar.google.com) -->

+### Problem 3

+If a queuing system with one server has a workload of 1000 tasks arriving per second, and the average number of asks waiting or getting service is 5, what is the average response time per task?

+### Problem 4

+Is it possible for a system in equilibrium to have both bounded average response time and 100% utilization?
+Why or why not?

+### Problem 5

+For a queuing system with random arrivals and service times, how does the variance in the service time affect the system response time.
+Briefly explain.

+### Problem 6

+Which provides the best average response time when there are multiple servers (e.g., supermarket cash registers): a single FIFO queue or a FIFO queue per server?
+Why?
+Assume that you cannot predict how long any customer is going to take at the server, and that once you picked a queue to wait in, you are stuck and cannot change queues.

+### Problem 7

+Devise a workload where FIFO is pessimal&mdash;it does the worst possible choices&mdash;for average response time.

+### Problem 8

+Suppose you do your homework assignments in SJF-order.
+After all, you feel like you are making a lot of progress!
+What might go wrong?

+### Problem 9

+Suppose your company is considering using one of two candidate scheduling algorithms.
+One is RR, with an overhead of 1% of the processing power of the system.
+The second is a new system that predicts the future and so it can closely approximate SJF, but it takes an overhead of 10% of the processing power of the system.

+Assume randomized arrival and random task lengths.
+Under what conditions will the simpler algorithm outperform the more complex one, and vice versa?

 ## Deliverables

-__Due date__: consult Canvas.
+__Due date__: see Canvas.

 __Part 1.__ you do not need to turn in anything for part 1 since you can check your own answers.

-__Part 2.__ a `.zip` file containing all `.java` files.

-__Part 3.__ a single `.pdf` file containing your solutions.
+__Part 2.__ Submit a single `.pdf` file containing your solutions.
 As in the last assignment: use a word processor (and export as PDF) or LaTeX to write up your answers.
-Include your name (or both partner names if working as a group), the class and section, and the name of this assignment at the beginning of your document.
+Include your name, the class and section, and the name of this assignment at the beginning of your document.

-If you are working with a partner, only one of you should turn in the files.

 ## Rubric

+This assignment is out of 10 points.

+* 2 points per problem for correctness on 4 randomly chosen problems.

+* 2 points for a professional presentation: correctly following the submission guidelines, presentation, writing in complete sentences.

 ## Acknowledgements

 Part 1 is homework from the free online textbook [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/), Arpaci-Dusseau and Arpaci-Dusseau.

-Part 2 and 3 are based on a project and exercises proposed in Operating System Principles, Bic and Shaw.
+Part2 is based on exercises in Operating System Principles, Bic and Shaw and Operating Systems Principles & Practice, Anderson and Dahlin.